nfuhs/get-started-elm/README.md

 This blogpost showed you how to decode JSON with Elm and created an little app to consume API calls with it.

-I hope you enjoyed reading it if so feel free to follow me on Twitter:

 If you're hooked right now I highly recommend reading:

 [The Official Elm Introduction](https://guide.elm-lang.org/)